-A guide to growing fennel in your garden.
-Includes sun requirements, when to plant, feeding and troubleshooting notes for this sweet licorice tasting vegetable.
+A guide to growing Fennel in your garden.
+This guide includes sun requirements, when to plant, feeding and troubleshooting notes for this sweet liquorice tasting vegetable.

 Soil